 Reciprocity and Obligation in Non-commercial Cultures

-Indeed, for most of history, interchange has been governed by social reciprocity; obligation to be helpful, fair and just according to tradition.
+Indeed, for most of human existence as hunter gatherers, interchange was governed by social reciprocity; obligation to be helpful, fair and just according to tradition.
 To be fair to other members of the family, of the village, of the tribe.
 To participate in the essential sharing of effort and goods which maintain the community.
 To behave in accordance with the rules of rank and status.
 The kind of sharing which occurs in families, where repayment is not expected.

 There was no universal, abstract, measure of value; no actual money.
 For there was no commerce as we know it, no established market in which goods could be traded.
 It was social obligation and status which held societies together.
 In these small societies it was easy and natural to keep track of who was pulling his weight and who was not.
 Daily transfer of necessities was done by an informal system of reciprocity, in which a notional unit of exchange was never needed.